Robust entanglement detection in arbitrary two-mode Gaussian state: a Stokes-like operator-based approach: Discussion

 In this paper we present altogether four schemes for detection of entanglement in an unknown two-mode Gaussian state.
 The first three schemes are described with measurements on a single copy of the state at a time.
 An identical set of {\em five} measurements is required to execute the schemes demonstrated in Section~\ref{s2} and in Appendix~\ref{app2}.
-However, it will be interesting to find a set of experimentally measurable quantities for such {\em five} measurements which will be resource-wise more economical than a set of measurements for the full state tomography although single copy usage of the sate does not seem to be better than state tomography in terms of resource requirements.
+However, it will be interesting to find a set of experimentally measurable quantities for such {\em five} measurements which will be resource-wise more economical than a set of measurements for the full state `tomography' although single copy usage of the sate does not seem to be better than state tomography in terms of resource requirements.
 In Section~\ref{s3}, we provide an experimental friendly scheme to test the separability criterion~\eqref{phys31aa}.
 The elements of the covariance matrix of the unknown Gaussian state are estimated by measuring intensity at the outputs of the interferometric setups (see Figure~\ref{figg1}).
-We conjecture that as in such cases the manipulations are made on single copy of the state, the scheme leads to the full state tomography.
-Finally, in Section~\ref{sec4}, we discuss a scheme by considering measurements on two copies of the state at a time.
+We conjecture that as in such cases the manipulations are made on single copy of the state, the scheme leads to the full state tomography~\cite{Carmeli16}.
+In this work (see Section~\ref{sec4}), we evaluate the robustness of our scheme by accounting for detector inefficiency.
+For a specific choice of reference states in our homodyne detection setup, we observe that as the squeezing parameter of the symmetric two-mode squeezed vacuum (TMSV) state increases, the critical detection efficiency \(\eta_{\text{critical}}\) required to violate the separability criterion decreases.
+This implies that for a given $r$, entanglement is successfully detected provided that the experimental detection efficiency is greater than \(\eta_{\text{critical}}\).
+Finally, in Section~\ref{sec5}, we discuss a scheme by considering measurements on two copies of the state at a time.
 Interestingly, one can exploit the structure of SWAP operator and estimate the determinant (taking two copies of the state at a time) of matrices $A, B.$ In addition, considering OPA transformations on two copies of the two-mode Gaussian state, we compute $\det C.$ As it does not require knowledge of each and every parameter of the state, the scheme does not amount to the full state tomography.
 It is worth mentioning that the schemes described in present work, also give rise to the estimation of the measure of entanglement in the two-mode Gaussian state.
 For example, one can quantify the entanglement of a two-mode Gaussian state in terms of the logarithmic negativity (see the discussion below Eq.~\eqref{phys31aa}).
 Note that, the advantage of the scheme presented in Section~\ref{s3} over other schemes with measurements on two copies of the state at a time lies in the fact that the former can be more robust against errors than the later if the source which prepares the unknown two-mode Gaussian state is erroneous.
 In addition, in Ref.~\cite{Ruppert16}, it was shown that the robustness of the estimation of covariance matrix of the single mode Gaussian state does not depend on the choice of biased or unbiased displaced squeezed thermal state (reference state) for about $10^4-10^5$ measurements.
 We expect the same for the two-mode Gaussian state.
 However, we need to investigate the robustness of the scheme by considering imperfect detectors, and mode-matching error between signal states and reference states interfering on beam-splitters.
 We also need to look for realistic measurements rather than the measurement of the $(1 + 1)$-modes as well as $(2 + 2)$-modes SWAP operators $\hat{\mathbb{S}},$ and $\hat{\mathbb{S}}^{\prime},$ respectively while dealing with two copies of the two-mode Gaussian states together.